 Fees and Finances

-Guess what?
 Being an undergraduate at Cambridge doesn't cost more than studying at most other UK universities.
-Our generous bursary scheme plus cheap college food and accommodation means we can keep costs down.
+The University's generous bursary scheme, jointly funded by the Colleges and the University, plus reasonable College food and accommodation means we can keep costs down.

 Read on to learn more about living costs at Cambridge and the various government, University and College-based schemes which can help you with funding.

 Up to date information on tuition fees can be found on the University Fees website.

 UK students can pay their fees while at university or take out a Tuition Fee loan.

 Visit the government’s Student Finance website for more information on Student Finance, including details on Student Loans, the application process, and repayment details.

 For EU students

 The Universities Minister for England announced on 23 June 2020 that EU nationals (except Irish nationals living in the UK or Ireland), other EEA and Swiss nationals will no longer be eligible for home fee status for courses starting in the academic year 2021-22 or after.
 Please see the international pages for further information on fees and costs for international undergraduates studying at Cambridge.

 Our international students contribute to making the College a vibrant and diverse place in which to study, and we continue to welcome students from the EU.